josephmontes/wOBAvs.xwOBA/README.md

 | 2022      | Jake Cronenworth   | 0.331 | 0.302 | 0.029  | 17.1%      | 6.0%     | 5.0%     | 28.4 ft/s           |

 ### Notes
-- The average d_wOBA for this group of batters is .004
+- The average d_wOBA for this group of batting seasons is .004
-  - This is 67% lower than the average batter's d_wOBA
+  - This is 67% lower than the average qualified batting season's d_wOBA
 - The average sprint speed for this group is 27.2 ft/s
 - There are a few players that find themselves on both lists: Max Muncy, Joey Gallo, Pete Alonso
   - Muncy and Gallo's d_wOBA were about the same in each of the seasons
     - 2021 Muncy: wOBA = .386, xwOBA = .405, d_wOBA = **-.02** || 2023 Muncy: wOBA = .364, xwOBA = .384, d_wOBA = **-.02**
     - 2021 Gallo: wOBA = .351, xwOBA = .351, d_wOBA = **0** || 2022 Gallo: wOBA = .291, xwOBA = .299, d_wOBA = **-.08**
-  - Pete Alonso's season where he hit more Pulled Flyballs and less Center Flyballs (2022) was notably better (according to d_wOBA and wOBA, but not xwOBA) than his 2023 season
+  - Pete Alonso's season where he hit more Pulled Flyballs, and less Center Flyballs, (2022) was notably better (according to d_wOBA and wOBA, but not xwOBA) than his 2023 season
     - 2023 Alonso: wOBA = .360, xwOBA = .382, d_wOBA = **-.022** || 2022 Alonso: wOBA = .372, xwOBA = .358, d_wOBA = **.014**
     - Alonso's -.036 change in d_wOBA, -.012 change in wOBA, and .024 change in xwOBA between his 2022 & 2023 seasons minimizes the significance of a player's overall xwOBA as it relates to their overall production
-      - Alonso is proof that actual production can be lost by a batter that hits too mamy FBs to Center despite an increase in xwOBA
+      - Alonso shows that actual production can be lost by a batter that hits too mamy FBs to Center despite an increase in xwOBA

 ### Player Spotlight
 #### Matt Chapman